 The Social and Ethics Committee (the committee) assists the Board in monitoring Remgro’s performance as a good and responsible corporate citizen.
-This report by the committeeis prepared in accordance with the requirements of the Companies Act (No. 71 of 2008), as amended (Companies Act), and describes how the committee has discharged its statutory duties in terms of the Companies Act and its additional duties assigned to it by the Board in respect of the financial year ended 30 June 2016.
+This report by the committee is prepared in accordance with the requirements of the Companies Act (No. 71 of 2008), as amended (Companies Act), and describes how the committee has discharged its statutory duties in terms of the Companies Act and its additional duties assigned to it by the Board in respect of the financial year ended 30 June 2017.

-The committee comprises three suitably skilled and experienced members appointed by the Board, as set out in the table below.
-The chairman of the committee is Mr Herman Wessels, an independent non-executive director.
+The committee comprises five suitably skilled and experienced members appointed by the Board, as set out in the table below.
+The chairman of the committee is Mr Murphy Morobe, an independent non-executive director.
 In terms of the committee’s mandate, at least two meetings should be held annually.

 COMPOSITION OF THE COMMITTEE